wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab7.md

 - Lab may state to change the Supervisor Profile for your student number.
 Supervisor Team 3 for example.
 This profile will not exist on your Gold Tenant unless you create the profile.

 `Resolution` of these designations can be accomplished with some of these suggestions which should be done prior to going through these labs.
-- Previous videos specified creating `Team1_TS` and if those were done then suppliment the training video with using a team you created earlier.
+- Previous videos specified creating `Team1_TS` and if those were done then supplement the training video with using a team you created earlier.
 - If no Supervisor Profile was previously created and no users were designated as a Supervisor, follow the guideline below
 	- In Control Hub under Users, ensure that at least one of your users is designated as a Supervisor
 	- In WebexCC ensure that a Supervisor Profile is assigned to that user.
 You may create your own supervisor profile or use the stock profile in the system.
-	- Alternatively if following the video is desired but no supervisors exist, you may be able to change adminstrator profiles but best case is using a supervisor profile.
+	- Alternatively if following the video is desired but no supervisors exist, you may be able to change administrator profiles but best case is using a supervisor profile.

 ### OR
 - Ignore or overlook the specific lab instructions as you see fit.
 If this option is chosen, it may mean limited success with some labs that may build on the existence of the team and supervisor profiles